seanhatton/repronim.org/content/resources/tools/neurodocker/_index.md

 ---
-title: "NeuroDocker"
+title: "Neurodocker"
 date: 2024-10-28T15:17:51-04:00
 weight: 40
 ---

-Neurodocker is a command-line program that generates custom Dockerfiles and Singularity recipes for neuroimaging and minifies existing containers.
+Neurodocker is a command line program for generating Dockerfiles and Singularity recipes for neuroimaging software.

 ### Citation information